thtexpert/Bosch-Smart-System-Ebike-Garmin-Android/readme.md

 <img src="images\notification.jpg" alt="drawing" width="400"/>

-Example notification
+Example notification using assist mode

+## TO DO LIST

-## Features
+Features to be added

-- 🔗 Direct connection to Bosch eBikes via BLE
-- 🔋 Real-time battery monitoring (two formats)
-- ⚡ Live assist mode display
-- 📊 Data logging with timestamps
-- 📱 Clean, user-friendly interface
+- Fix disconnect button
+- Fix SCAN + connect
+- UI to allow notifications (e.g. for battery percentage) to be turned on/off
+- Test that all values return to zero correctly (e.g. motor power)
+- Run as an android service in background
+- Test BLE Ebike and Speed/Cadence broadcast using Garmin Edge (or Zwift / MyWhoosh)
+- Run on alternative phones / bikes / check uuids - are they fixed or variable?
+- Error checking - deal with disconnects etc. gracefully
+- Remove debug logs

-How does Bosch send the information via Bluetooth??
+## How does Bosch send the information via Bluetooth??

 Sample message
 | Message                  | Power (watts) |